WHAT IS LITTLE EGYPT?

 JASON WOLFMILLER

-Jason Wolfmiller is an American film director currently studying at the American Film Institute.
-Wolfmiller was born into a Midwestern family in Carbondale, IL.
-He worked at Big Shoulders Productions an editor in Chicago, IL, before transitioning to Directing.
+Jason Wolfmiller is a film director currently studying at the American Film Institute.
+A former film edtor, he worked at Big Shoulders Productions as an editor in Chicago, before shifting his artistic focus to Directing.

-When writing the script Wolfmiller was inspired by his home town located in Southern Illinois, also nicknamed “Little Egypt”.
+When writing the script Wolfmiller was inspired by his home town located in Southern Illinois, a region nicknamed “Little Egypt”.
 He has built the film around the culture and life outlook of his upbringing, taking from real events and interactions.

 PRODUCER